OVERVIEW

 The Old Fortress

 Built on a hill marking the eastern end of the city, the Old Fortress was started by the Byzantines and finished by the Venetians, when it was turned into an island.
 Walk over the canal, through the gates and on towards the Church of St George.
 Now climb to the cross at the top of the fortress and enjoy the panoramic views.
-There’s is a public library, a Byzantine collection and a café within the grounds, as well as a small marina.
+There’s a public library, a Byzantine collection and a café within the grounds, as well as a small marina.

 Boschetto Gardens & Garden of the People

-Next to the Old Fortress are the Boschetto Gardens, perfect for a beautiful stroll with views of the fortress.
+Next to the Old Fortress are the Boschetto Gardens, perfect for a stroll with views of the fortress.
 If you want the greenery to continue, head to the Garden of the People, part of the Palace of St Michael & St George.

 Palace of St Michael & St George